 Four months ago, I decided to start smoking.
 Why?
 I don’t know.
-Probably a combination of factors: I was intensively watching Californication in which the main character (Hank Moody) smokes.
-Although it is sad to admit, it might be that watching him smoke sparked my curiosity about why it is people grab to a cigarette.
+Probably a combination of factors: I was fascinated by the series Californication, in which the main character (Hank Moody) smokes.
+Although it is sad to admit, it might be that watching him smoke sparked my curiosity about why it is people grab to cigarettes.
 Also, I have always been wondering whether smoking is primarily a physiological addiction (an addiction of the body) or a psychological one (an addiction of the mind).
-I could never understand why less than 25% of those who want to quit smoking, actually manage to quit.
-I always thought: if you want to stop, then you can stop, right?
+I could never understand why less than 25 percent of those who want to quit smoking, actually manage to do so.
+I always thought: if you want to stop, then you can stop.
 I mean: if you want to stop travelling by car, you can just stop taking the car, right?
-So given these utterly ‘rational’ considerations, I decided to take up the cigarette, and start my journey of addiction.
+So given these ‘rational’ considerations, I decided to take up the cigarette, and start my journey of addiction.

 Now, four months later, I have decided to stop.
 My little ‘experiment’ has provided me with the information I was looking for.
 I experienced what it is that makes you want to light up a cigarette.
 And, what I can say, it is more of a psychological addiction than a physiological addiction.
 It is the feeling of allowing yourself a break from what it is that you are doing.
-Also, the habit of smoking a cigarette every morning during your “morning walk” gives you a clear signal that the day took off; a feeling as if the referee blew his whistle and the match has started.
+Also, the habit of smoking a cigarette every morning during your ‘morning walk’ gives you a clear signal that the day took off; a feeling as if the referee blew his whistle and the match has started.

 However, I must admit that there are also physiological factors that make you want to grab a cigarette.
 In case you drink coffee (which is more likely than that you smoke), you can compare it to that longing for a cup of coffee to give your the energy you need to get through the day.
 And, as with drinking coffee, the first cigarette/cup of coffee gives the relative biggest ‘boost'; the relative biggest satisfaction in calming down your longing for nicotine/caffeine.

-But what do you think?
+What do you think?